“Reform lies dormant as Tokyo proves ‘Modern Monetary Theory’ —badly —but bond markets are unperturbed.”—William Pesek, Asia Times, March 2019

 After ‘description’ MMT got hijacked (and MMT became the ‘prescription’), not a day goes by when some political MMTer somewhere gets bothered by some verbiage by someone.
 As a result, there are many trigger words that should never be said because these political MMTers feel that it disparages their ‘prescriptions’.
 You can’t even say the word ‘prescription’ anymore!
 For example, instead of saying that the federal Job Guarantee proposal is a ‘prescription’, the MMT community prefers that you say it’s a ‘base case for analysis’.
 The reason being that apparently (as per political MMTer logic) saying that is ‘a racist trope’ (or something like that).
 Adding to that growing MMT no-no list (along with saying ‘free lunch’, ‘printing money’, ‘federal taxpayer’, ‘taxpayer funded’, ‘student loan forgiveness’ etc, etc) is this latest rule in the MMT kiddie pool: NO SAYING ‘MMT IS MICRO’!

-Deadly Innocent Misinterpretation #66 intentionally follows DIF#65 because it has the same symptom of many other MMT misinterpretations—which is that most in the MMT community keep jumping the gun.
+Deadly Innocent Misinterpretation #66 intentionally follows DIF#65 because it has the same symptoms of many other MMT misinterpretations—which is that most in the MMT community keep jumping the gun.

 It was pure ‘description’ MMTers that first warned political ‘prescription’ MMTers to stop saying ‘federal taxes don’t fund spending’ because we’re not there yet.
 Taxes are NOT NEEDED to fund spending (because the federal gov’t spends its own fiat dollars now); BUT the modern monetary formality is that federal tax dollars do fund surplus spending because those pesky accounting rules and appropriations laws (albeit unnecessary) STILL EXISTS.